William III, 1650 - 1702. (About 1690)

 - artist: Unknown

-- depicted: William III
+- depicted: William

 - gallery: Scottish National Portrait Gallery(On Display)